kmpm/nodemcu-uploader/README.md

 ```

 Uploading a number of files and verify successful uploading by downloading the file
 and comparing contents.
-Might fail because of Issue #33 - 'Upload verification breaks if file has "> " in it'

 ```
-./nodemcu-uploader.py upload init.lua README.md nodemcu-uploader.py --verify=text
+./nodemcu-uploader.py upload init.lua README.md nodemcu-uploader.py --verify=raw
 ```

 Uploading a number of files and verify successful uploading by doing a sha1 checksum.
-__Requires crypto module on the device__
+__Requires crypto module on the device__ and currently files not to big (~1000 bytes)

 ```
 ./nodemcu-uploader.py upload init.lua README.md nodemcu-uploader.py --verify=sha1